Writing Files with Vim

 Command Line | For operations like saving, exiting, etc. | Control and [ |

-Whenever in any other mode navigate to normal mode press Esc
+Whenever in any other mode, navigate to normal mode by pressing Esc

 .

-To navigate to Command navigate to normal mode press Esc
+To navigate to Command, navigate to normal mode and press Esc

 .